turboBasic/weird-file-names/CONTRIBUTING.md

 on the [issue tracker].
 If you don't see anything useful there, please feel free to fire an issue report.

-!!! tip
-    Please don't forget to include the closed issues in your search.
+> 💡&nbsp; Please don't forget to include the closed issues in your search.
 Sometimes a solution was already reported, and the problem is considered **solved**.

 New issue reports should include information about your programming environment (e.g., operating system, Python version) and steps to reproduce the problem.